-Three states — Alabama, Arkansas and Texas — have recently enacted legislation banning gender-affirming care for trans kids within the past several years: Mississippi, Utah, South Dakota, Iowa, Tennessee, Arkansas, and Georgia.
-Gender-affirming care includes puberty blockers, hormone therapy (testosterone for trans men and estrogen for trans women) and surgeries.
+Seven states have recently enacted legislation banning gender-affirming care for trans kids within the past several years: Mississippi, Utah, South Dakota, Iowa, Tennessee, Arkansas, and Georgia.
+Gender-affirming care includes puberty blockers, hormone therapy (testosterone for transmasculine people and estrogen for transfeminine people), and surgeries.
 But that isn’t all.
-“It can be as simple as just affirming one’s gender using their name correctly and using the pronouns that they identify with,” says Dr. Abby Walch, an adult and pediatric endocrinology fellow at the University of California in San Francisco.
+“It can be as simple as just affirming one’s gender using their name correctly and using the pronouns that they identify with,” says Abby Walch, M.D., an adult and pediatric endocrinology fellow at the University of California in San Francisco.

 Research has repeatedly demonstrated that gender-affirming care can be life-saving.
 In a study of trans and non-binary youth ages 13 to 21, receiving such care reduced depression rates by 60% and suicidal thoughts by 73%.
 The medical consensus is that gender-affirming care should be provided to trans youth.
-In a February 23 statement, the Endocrine Society noted that it, along with the American Medical Association, the American Psychological Association, and the American Academy of Pediatrics, as well as clinical practice guidelines, supports “evidence-based medical care” for trans kids.
+In a statement last year, the Endocrine Society noted that it, along with the American Medical Association, the American Psychological Association, and the American Academy of Pediatrics, as well as clinical practice guidelines, supports “evidence-based medical care” for trans kids.
 “Gender-affirming care benefits the health and psychological functioning of transgender and gender-diverse youth,” the statement notes.

 Misconceptions are prevalent about gender-affirming care for trans kids — some spread by the anti-trans bills themselves.
 Here are some facts.

 Testosterone and estrogen “are not given to very young children.
 Those are given to older adolescents who meet specific criteria for that treatment,” says Walch, whose opinions are her own and do not necessarily reflect those of UCSF.

 The Endocrine Society recommends that trans youth wait until age 16 to start hormone therapy, but it recognizes that some teens should be able to begin it sooner.
-A draft of the new Standards of Care from the World Professional Association for Transgender Health (WPATH) doesn’t provide a minimum age for starting hormones and says that decision should be made depending on an adolescent’s maturity, but they do suggest that hormones can be started as young as age 14.
+The 2022 Standards of Care from the World Professional Association for Transgender Health (WPATH) doesn’t provide a minimum age for starting hormones and says that decision should be made depending on an adolescent’s maturity, but they do suggest that hormones can be started as young as age 14.
 However, the guidelines state that hormone therapy cannot begin until an adolescent has begun their natal puberty.